yandex-cloud/docs/en/data-transfer/operations/endpoint/source/ydb.md

    {% include [YDB UI](../../../../_includes/data-transfer/necessary-settings/ui/yandex-database.md) %}

    * **Included paths list**: Add paths to the {{ ydb-name }} tables and directories to transfer.

+      Adding new paths when editing an endpoint used in {{ dt-type-copy-repl }} transfers in the {{ dt-status-repl }} status will not result in uploading the data history of these tables.
+To add a table with its historical data, use the **List of objects to transfer** field in the [transfer settings](../../transfer.md#update).

-If no path is specified, all the tables will be transferred.
+      If no path is specified, all tables will be transferred.

 {% endlist %}